ismailceylan/restorm/README.md

 }
 ```

-Now all errors of `Post` model will be displayed in alert dialog instead of console.
+Now, all the failed queries of the `Post` model will be displayed in alert dialog instead of console.

 If we want, we can extend parent model's event listeners instead of overwriting them.